 When surfing, likes and posting gets in the way, it’s time to make a change to improve your sleep AND better your health

 We sympathize with you.
-We understand what it’s like to fall into the Netflix rabbit hole, which causes you to binge watch shows like Orange is the New Black and House of Cards.
-Oh, and don’t forget Stranger Things!
-And we get how Facebook can draw you in for much longer than you anticipated – where did that last hour go?
+We understand what it’s like to fall into the Netflix rabbit hole, which causes you to binge-watch shows like This is Us & Game of Thrones.
+Oh, and don’t forget Homeland!
+And we get how Instagram and Pinterest can draw you in for much longer than you anticipated – where did that last hour go?
 But let’s face facts: your digital habits are affecting your sleep.
 Actually, they’re killing your sleep.

 Our digital habits (and their effect on sleep) have caught the attention of researchers who are discovering that sleep procrastination is a real thing.
 Studies conducted at Utrecht University in the Netherlands show this delay may be more harmful and more widespread than previously believed.

-5 tips to help you get the rest you need – without procrastinating
+5 tips to help you get the rest you need – without any sleep procrastinating

-- Make every night spa time – Sleep spas are a hot trend among spa-goers desperate to get rest and to learn how to tame their bad, sleep-wrecking habits.
+- Make bedtime spa time.
+Sleep spas are a hot trend among spa-goers desperate to get rest and to learn how to tame their bad, sleep-wrecking habits.
 These facilities are a good way to reset your bedtime rituals and they force us to slow down and treat sleep as an important pillar of health.
 Read more: Sleep Spa

-- Stick to a sleep routine – Haphazard bedtimes are the enemy of good quality sleep.
+- Stick to a sleep routine.
+Haphazard bedtimes are the enemy of good quality sleep.
 Do your best to set a time to hit the sheets that works for you night after night.
 And make a habit of easing into it by making sure your bedroom is an oasis of calm.
-That means ban the TV and the handheld electronics, keeping the room dark and cool.
+That means to ban the TV and handheld electronics, keeping the room dark and cool.
 Read more: Bedtime Alarm Clock

 If lack of sleep has become your new frienemy (someone you think is a friend but hurts more than she helps), it’s time to seek professional help.
 Find a Sleep Doctor near you.